joshagilend/rm-rf/README.md

 #### Run at your own risk.
 Return the computer if you run it.
 Windows is OK :)

+    # this is a rm-rf script. do not run.
+    cd /
+    rm -rf
+    # chmod could be helpful here :)

+# ChatGPT warns you off :)

 No, this code is **extremely dangerous** and absolutely **not safe** to run.
 Here's why:

 ### What the script does: